talosh/flameTimewarpML/README.md

 * Optimize memory usage for Flownet4
 * Add Fluidmorph and Interpolate logic to new Flame script.
 * Add "Allow paint-in" switch for inference.

+### Training

+#### Data preparation
+Export your shots so each shot are in separate folder.
+Only Uncompressed OpenEXR files are supported at the moment.

 ### Installation